-The outdoor one, the Neptune Pool, is, as the name suggests, evocative of the excesses of the Roman Empire.
+The outdoor one, the Neptune Pool, is, as the name suggests, evokes the excesses of the Roman Empire.

 It holds 345,000 gallons of water.
 Or, rather, it did.
 A combination of California’s drought conditions and problems with leaks mean that it isn’t currently filled.
 My photos were taken a dozen years ago, when we pretended there was plenty of water in California.

 The shot above shows the facade of an actual Roman temple Hearst — never satisfied with imitations — acquired and shipped from Europe to the site.

 The indoor pool is just as impressive (click on these for full sized images).

 In the end, Hearst’s wealth was not in fact inexhaustible, and he was a poor manager.
 Most of his assets had to be liquidated in the late 1930s.
 As his fortune and health failed in the 1940s, the Hearst family found it prudent to donate the expensive-to-maintain property to the state of California, and it is now a state park, as well as a National Historic Landmark.